rhayman/ephysiopy/docs/api/ephysiopy/common/binning/index.rst

       :param smoothing: Optional.
 Smooth the data or not.
 Default True.
       :type smoothing: bool

-      :returns: **binned_data** -- An instance of BinnedData containing the binned data, the bin edges, the variable binned and the map type.
+      :returns: An instance of BinnedData containing the binned data, the bin edges, the variable binned and the map type.
 See ephysiopy.common.utils for details of the class.
       :rtype: BinnedData